ThuraAung1601/Automatic-Myanmar-News-Classification/README.md

 ## Project Overview

 Automatic Myanmar News Classification System using Multinomial Naive Bayes.
 I have examined also with other machine learning algorithms - Linear SVM, KNN, Random Forest and Decision Tree.
-The weighted f-score is highest when using Multinomial Naive Bayes algorithm.
+The weighted f-score is highest when using Linear SVM and Multinomial Naive Bayes algorithm.
 THe vecotorizer I used is tf-idf.

 ## Dataset